derhuerst/hafas-monitor-trips/readme.md

 - `error` – An error occured, e.g. a network error.
 - `hafas-error` – The HAFAS endpoint rejected a request with an error.
-- `stats` – Stats about the monitoring process, e.g. nr of requests sent.
 - `too-many-queued` – There seem to bw too many requests queued.
 Pick a smaller bounding box, or increase the request speed (e.g. by using more workers as explained above).
 - `trip` – Every trip that has been fetched.
 - `stopover` – Each stopover of every trip that has been fetched.